craig-m/ansible-anywhere/README.md

 ## Virtual Machines

-There are other tools I want to use Ansible with (like DB or Web servers), but I do not want to run these kinds of services on my host system.
+There are other tools I want to use Ansible with (like DB or Web servers), but I do not want to run these kinds of services on my host system 🏰

-I need to run these daemons in isolation, and have my different projects stay private from each other, while keeping my Desktop/Laptop as clean of crummy software as possible (all code is bad code).
+I need to run these daemons in isolation, and have my different projects stay private from each other 📦📦📦, while keeping my Desktop/Laptop as clean of crummy software as possible (all code is bad code).

 This is why I am using a VM, the offical [CentOS 7](https://app.vagrantup.com/centos/boxes/7/versions/1905.1) [Vagrant](https://github.com/hashicorp/vagrant) box, which is built for: